 • Mobile Optimization

-You must make sure that your website works on all mobile devices, such as iPhones, Androids, etc. You might think that you can develop only a web or mobile solution and it will be cost-effective and enough.
+You must make sure that your website works on all mobile devices, such as iPhones, Androids, etc. You might think that you can develop only web or mobile solution and it will be cost-effective and enough.
 But it’s not the case.
-According to the Smart Insights, 53% of users browse on mobile but buy on the desktop while mobile devices drive still 37% of total revenue.
+According to the Smart Insights research, 53% of users browse on mobile but buy on the desktop while mobile devices drive still 37% of total revenue.
 To get the most of your web online store, it needs to be easily reached on mobile just like Hollar did for its mobile marketplace website.

 • Compatibility with Different Browsers

 The website should be easily accessible on all the most popular web browsers.
 Check the loading time and speed and fix any issues before you launch.
 An eCommerce web developer can help you with this if you’re unsure of what steps to take.